Tale Sheevy – see Michael Tate

 Tone Deaf and The Idiots – had trk ‘Screen Love’ appeared on the Open Eye Records Comp ‘Street To Street’.
 They also had the distinction of releasing a one sided flexi disc ‘Why Does Politics Turn Men Into Toads?/Repatriate The National Front’ on the Lyntone Label BLI-1

-Tontrix – band (1978-May80) feat Steve Lovell (gtr) (later of Hollycaust, Hambi and The Dance, Blitz Bros, Julian Cope), Hambi Haramloolous (voc) (later Victims of Romance, Hambi and The Dance), Mike Score (bass) (later Flock of Seagulls), Bobby Carr (keys) (ex Those Naughty Lumps, later Moderates, Surreal Estate), Chris Hughes (drms) (later of Hambi and The Dance, Adam and The Ants), who replaced Ian Johnston.
-Rel 7″ Shell Shocked b/w Slipping Into Life on own Townton Recs 1-Trick but has 1-Ton on label and have track on the ‘Street To Street, A L’pool Compilation’ LP with the track Clear on Radar.
+Tontrix – band (1978-May80) feat Steve Lovell (gtr) (later of Hollycaust, Hambi And The Dance, Blitz Bros, Julian Cope), Hambi Haralambous (voc) (later Victims of Romance, Hambi and The Dance), Mike Score (bass) (later Flock of Seagulls), Bobby Carr (keys) (ex Those Naughty Lumps, later Moderates, Surreal Estate), Chris Hughes (drms) (later of Hambi and The Dance, Adam and The Ants), who replaced Ian Johnston.
+Rel 7″ Shell Shocked b/w Slipping Into Life on own Townton Recs (1979) and track on the ‘Street To Street, A L’pool Compilation’ LP with the track Clear On Radar.
 Played many gigs across North West.

 Top – Formed following the demise of The Wild Swans, and possibly the least well known of the offshoots.
 Joseph Fearon (bass) teamed up with orig Wild Swan Alan Willis (drms) late 1989.
 They were playing a sort of poppy, even ‘baggy’ (god forbid!) sound.
 They put out a couple of singles and one album ‘Emotional Lotion’ in 1991 before calling it a day